chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 ## Objectives

-Signal to newcomers about who is welcome, and who can be successful.
+Signal to newcomers that everyone is welcome and everyone can be successful.
 Ensure stable and consistent leadership that is representative of a project's diversity.

 ## Implementation